Malory Turner

 What do you attribute your success to?

-I attribute my success to the guidance and support of my mentors and the collaboration and inspiration of my peers.
+I attribute my success to the guidance and support of my mentors, as well as the collaboration and inspiration of my peers.
+Learning alongside others, seeking feedback, and building strong professional relationships have shaped my growth and allowed me to contribute meaningfully to the field.

 What advice would you give to young women entering your industry?